Why people switch

 The standard switch follows a 3-phase pattern:

 Stop tirzepatide on your normal injection day.
 Do NOT taper down — tirzepatide has a half-life of about 5 days, so holding for 7-14 days lets the receptor saturation drop while you still have appetite suppression from residual drug.
-Most users find this is the easiest week of the switch.
+Most users find this is the easiest week of the switch.:::warning title="Don't stack" Do not run tirzepatide and retatrutide concurrently.
+Both saturate GLP-1 + GIP receptors.
+Stacking compounds GI side effects without proportional efficacy gain.
+The published research on both is monotherapy.:::

 Begin retatrutide at 2 mg subQ weekly.
 Some users with high tirzepatide tolerance start at 4 mg — that's fine if you've been at 12.5-15 mg tirzepatide for 6+ months.
 The Phase 2 retatrutide trial used 2 mg as the bottom of the escalation ladder.
 Hold at this dose for 4 weeks regardless of how you feel — the receptor profile is different (glucagon arm added) and you want a baseline read on the GI side effects + HR + liver enzymes at one dose before escalating.